bytecanvas/PaywallsBypass/README.md

 4. Use [JavaScript Semi-Standard Style linter](https://github.com/standard/semistandard).
 Don't need to follow it exactly.
 There will be some errors (e.g., do not use it on `sites.js`).

 ### Show your support 👌
 * Follow 👉 [@iamadamdev](https://twitter.com/iamadamdev) on Twitter for updates.
-He's the original author of this repo 😌.
+He's the original author😌.
 * ⭐ this repo.

 ### ⚠️ Disclaimer 📰